Dear Prospective Band Members and Parents,

-The University of California Marching Band has a long, proud history that dates back to 1891.
-From a group of eighteen players, the Cal Band now boasts a membership of nearly 200 and is a fixture at Cal athletic events and many campus and community activities.
-Membership in the Band helps to make a place like Cal (with its 30,000-plus students) a little more personal and the friendships that are forged last a lifetime.
+The California Marching Band has a long, proud history that dates back to 1891, making it one of the oldest marching bands on the west coast.
+From a group of eighteen student-musicians, the Cal Band now boasts a membership of 200 and is a fixture at Cal Athletics events and many other activities across campus, the Bay Area, and beyond.
+Membership in the Cal Band helps make a place like Cal (with 30,000+ students) a lot more personal.
+Friendships forged between band members last a lifetime.

 The Cal Band is an extracurricular activity.
 Members receive no academic credit.
 The average weekly time commitment is 8-10 hours, with game days adding an additional 10-12.
 That’s a lot of time!
 But, in return, you will make many new friends, travel beyond Berkeley, and feel a deep attachment to the university.
 You will learn tons of awesome music, how to play your instrument better than ever before, and how to efficiently manage your time.
 You will also have opportunities from the get-go to learn how to arrange music and chart field shows for the band, help plan trips, design and execute publicity and fundraising projects, and contribute to internal band culture.
 For the vast majority of band members, the time spent on these activities feels a lot more like “fun” than it does “work,” and the feeling of satisfaction after a great show, campaign, or performance is incomparable to any other experience at Cal.

 There are five student-officers who—along with me—manage all aspects of the Band.
 Together, the six of us constitute the Executive Committee (or simply “ExComm”).
 Band-wide elections take place each December at our season-end banquet, and newly elected officers serve for the following calendar year.
 Learn more about the Band’s structure and our approximately 70 student leadership positions here.

 Here are some Band statistics that answer many commonly asked questions: